Changes Coming in 2024 – California Employment Law Update

 - Amendments to Labor Code Section 2810.5 Notice

-Changes Applicable to Specific Industries
+New Laws Applicable to Specific Industries

 - Recall and Retaliation Rights Extended for Hospitality and Building Service Employees (SB 723)